vera-rykalina/rki_tsi/README.md

 ```

 ## Models
-The current version of the HIVtime includes 2 models: the original HIV-phyloTSI (full genomes) and recalibrated model for partial genomes (IGS PCR settings).
+The current version of the HIVtime includes 2 models: the original HIV-phyloTSI (full genomes) and recalibrated model for partial genomes (SK PCR settings).

 ![Plot](/images/hiv_genes_coverage_clipped.png)